 Tours in Boston

-Iconic Boston Food and History Small-Group Walking Tour
+Boston's North End Food and History Walking Tour

 Private City Tour of Boston and Cambridge

-Boston Historic Taverns with Tastings & Ferry Ride Walking Tour
+Boston Historic Pubs with Food & Drink, Ferry & Walking Tour

 Boston is rightly called a global city, the cultural center of New England, and a museum and historic site.
 But the locals, of course, call it something else.
 The capital of Massachusetts owes its amusing nickname – Bintown, «Bean Town» – to a traditional dish, beans in molasses.